joncursi/cheddur-whitepaper/whitepaper.md

 * Enable newcomers to the cryptocurrency ecosystem to *earn* their way into the market with little or no downside risk.

+The targeted launch date for the Cheddur 2.0 platform is May 01, 2019.

 ## CHDR Tokens (\text{\sout{U}})

 In order to achieve this, the CHDR currency will utilize the industry-leading